cherryleaf/plover_theory/layout/top-row.md

 For example, there is no "c" on the steno layout.
 Because its sounds are accomplished by either "s" or "k", depending on pronouncation.
 To write "cat", in stenography we write `KAT`.

-### The Vowels A and U
+### The A Vowel

 The `A` key represents the relaxed "ah" sound found in "had", "mad", "clad", and "half".

-Of note, it is not the tense "aye" sound found in "day". `PAL` always sounds like "pal", not like "pail" or "pale".
+It is not the "aye" sound found in "day". `PAL` always sounds like "pal", not like "pail" or "pale".

+### The U Vowel

-The `U` key tends to sound like "uh" in Plover, or is used sometimes when the word is spelled with "u" \(but maybe sounds like something else\).
+The `U` key tends to sound like "uh" in Mother.
+It is used sometimes when the word is spelled with "u" \(but maybe sounds like something else\).
 This is the sound found in "crud", "shut", "mud", and "curl".

-It is not the tense "you" sound found in "shoe" or the one in "pure". `PUF` always sounds like "puff", not like "poof".
+It is not the "you" sound found in "shoe" or the one in "pure". `PUF` always sounds like "puff", not like "poof".

 ### Briefs

 **Briefs are shortcuts** in stenography, and an essential component in gaining speed.
 The word comes from "abbreviation".
-While steno's base theory is syllabic, you will learn and use many briefs to get out **long words and phrases very quickly**.
+While steno's base theory is syllabic, you will learn and use many briefs to produce **long words and phrases very quickly**.

 The more common a word, the more likely it has a brief.
 In fact, the first bit of steno theory you are about to learn is about briefs that you can make with just `STPHAUFPLT`.